Madagascar profile - Media

 - From the section Africa

-The media were caught up in the 2009-10 political crisis.
-The Rajoelina government closed several outlets, and radio stations were the target of physical attacks.
+Following a coup in 2009, the Rajoelina government closed several outlets and radio stations were the target of physical attacks.

 Censorship, harassment and intimidation were also reported.